1. cuObjClient API Specification#

 Returns:

-• Memory type enumeration (cuObjMemoryType_t).
+• Memory type enumeration, cuObjMemoryType_t.

 Possible values:

-• CUOBJ_MEMORY_SYSTEM: System host memory
+• CUOBJ_MEMORY_SYSTEM: System or host memory.

-• CUOBJ_MEMORY_CUDA_MANAGED: CUDA managed memory
+• CUOBJ_MEMORY_CUDA_MANAGED: CUDA managed memory.

-• CUOBJ_MEMORY_CUDA_DEVICE: CUDA device memory
+• CUOBJ_MEMORY_CUDA_DEVICE: CUDA device memory.

-• CUOBJ_MEMORY_UNKNOWN: Unknown memory type
+• CUOBJ_MEMORY_UNKNOWN: Unknown memory type.

-• CUOBJ_MEMORY_INVALID: Invalid memory type
+• CUOBJ_MEMORY_INVALID: Invalid memory type.

 1.9.
 Telemetry Management#